tinymovr/Tinymovr/docs/studio/usage.rst

 ``--chan=<chan>``
 =================

-The --chan options specifies a channel to use, optionally together with the --iface option.
+The --chan options specifies a channel to use, optionally together with the --bustype option.

 Example:

 .. code-block:: console

-    tinymovr --iface=robotell --chan=COM3
+    tinymovr --bustype=robotell --chan=COM3

 By default, Tinymovr Studio will use slcan as the interface, and will search for CANAble/CANtact-type devices with slcan firmware.
 Such is the CANine adapter supplied with Tinymovr Dev Kits.